hhvm/user-documentation/guides/hack/06-type-aliases/02-opaque.md

 newtype Counter as int = int;
 ```

-The presence of the type constraint allows the opaque type to be treated as if it had the type specified by the type constraint, which removes some of the alias's opaqueness.
+The presence of the type constraint allows the opaque type to be treated as if it had the type specified by the type constraint, which removes some of the alias' opaqueness.
 Note, that although the presence of a constraint allows the alias type to be converted implicitly to the constraint type, no conversion is defined in the opposite direction.
 Specifically, the following is prohibited:

 ```
 <?hh
+// Assume this code is in a different file than where the Counter type is
+// defined.
+class A {
+  public Counter $c;

+  public function __construct() {
-// Prohibited, as there is no implicit conversion from int (the type of 0)
+    // This is prohibited, as there is no implicit conversion from int
-// to Counter
+    // (the type of 0) to Counter
-Counter c = 0;
+    $this->c = 0;
+  }
+}
 ```

 The lesson here is to not get carried away inventing your own custom-name set of types, just for the sake of being cute!

 A type constraint must be a subtype of the type being aliased.

-In the example above, if `Point` had a constraint of `int`, we can pass a `Point` to any method expecting a `(int, int)` ... but not vice-versa!
+In the example below, `Point` has a constraint of `(int, int)`; thus we can pass a `Point` to any method expecting a `(int, int)` ... but not vice-versa!

 @@ opaque-examples/point-constraint.inc.php @@
 @@ opaque-examples/point-functions-constraint.inc.php @@